DaleOrders/AWS-Study-Notes/README.md

 1. Effective administrative style management of users based on the team
 2. Groups can have Inline and Managed policies attached.

 AWS merges all of the policies from all groups the user is in together.
+It then uses deny, allow, deny approach to grant permissions.

 - The 5000 IAM user limit applies to groups.
 - There is **no all users** IAM group.